By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Borderline Intellectual Functioning (BIF) is one of several totally unrelated conditions which are officially or unofficially called borderline only because they are on the edge or junction of some other condition.
+Borderline Intellectual Functioning (BIF) is one of several totally unrelated conditions that are officially or unofficially called borderline only because they are on the edge or junction of some other condition.
 BIF is in no way related to Borderline Personality Disorder.

 Borderline Intellectual Functioning is a designation for some individuals who find it hard to learn some information.
 It sometimes gets confused and mixed up with several types of ADHD or the older label ADD.

 The definition of BIF is totally determined by the person’s IQ score.
 Stay with me here as I explain this.
 I will give you the exact numbers as we go.